Stefichen5/ESP32_eink/README.md

 This is my slightly modified version of the waveshare eInk library for the esp32.

+This is **not** meant to be an arduino project.
+It's for the IDF platform.

 ## My take on the project

 Waveshare provides a good sample code.
 I copied a big portion of what they provide and slightly modified it to use some of the benefits of C++ (mainly classes/objects).